o-jasper/o-jasper.github.io/blog/_posts/2015-01-07-public_goods_and_business_models.md

 One obvious approach is to just make the stuff for free to people, and ... not get paid.
 It is what wikipedia, lots of open source projects do.
 But then i don't think that necessarily works well.
-It doesnt provide enough motivation and time spent.
+It doesn't provide enough motivation and time spent.
 Lacking income, a community might not encounter developers that happen to be good at making user interfaces, or polishing.
 And then there are things to be done like managing expectations, popularizing